pkuzan/hello-cloud/README.md

-# hello-cloud
+# Hello Cloud
-An AWS experiment
+An AWS experiment.

+This project will demostrate the capabilities of Amazon AWS.